 The history of Bundi dates back to the early Medieval Period of India when it was inhabited by local tribes and was under the control of Hindu rulers.
 Today, Bundi has become a tourist destination for those who look forward to exploring the history of India and the culture of Rajasthan.
 Following are the major places which you must visit on your trip to this ancient town.

-Also known as Star Fort, this beautiful fort is located atop a hill and overlooks the settlement of Bundi.
+Also known as Star Fort, the beautiful Taragarh Fort is located atop a hill and overlooks the settlement of Bundi.
 It was built in the late 14th century and is a popular tourist spot in the town.
 On an average, it is visited by more than 10,000 tourists every year.

 The fort is mainly famous for its three tanks which never get dried up.
 Such is the advanced construction of this ancient marvel, that most of it still stands strong today.
 How about getting yourself to this wonderful beauty?